Aru va`en: A Keeping of the Troth

 We called him lord because that was easier.

-He needed no crown.
+He wore no crown.

-“Vaerun, you have heard them,” he said.
+“Vaerun, you have heard the cry,” he said.

 “Yes, my lord.”